stat545ubc-2023/mda-cchuong/Milestone 2/Mini-Data-Analysis-Milestone-2.md

 <!-------------------------- Start your work below ---------------------------->

 I am fitting a linear model with worst concavity as the response and mean concave points as the predictor.
+I am going to test for the singificance of the regression coefficients

 ``` r
 mod.fit <- lm(concavity_worst ~ concave_points_mean, data= rq_data)